2tracks/UCFDMilestoneProject/README.md

 ## Features

-- The Landing Page provides a list of social media links and an overview.The Social section and the Footer section are on every site the same for easy access to information and a download CV link.
+- The Landing Page provides a list of social media links and a photo as a background an info boxes as overviews.The Social section and the Footer section are on every site the same for easy access to information and a download CV link.
 - On the About Page you have a Bio with a short description and a Front End and Back End section to describe what I can do on both site's.
 - The Work Page is where all the projects are for employers to explore.
+It is empty at the moment so I left the GitHub button in the code with a hashtag to fill it in by the time I will have a project to display.
 - On the Contact Page is a responsive form to ask for information.
 At the moment this is pointing to http://formdump.codeinstitute.net for testing purpose.

 <br>